UCSB-CMPTGCS-1A-F17/ucsb-cmptgcs-1a-f17.github.io/_cs16/lab01.md

 </div>

-Please the page <{{page.submit_cs}}>, or the Unix shell commmand listed at that link (e.g. `~submit/submit -p nnn file1 file2 ... filen`) to submit your assignment rather than the command listed in the instructions.
+Please use the page <{{page.submit_cs}}>, or the Unix shell commmand listed at that link (e.g. `~submit/submit -p nnn file1 file2 ... filen`) to submit your assignment rather than the command listed in the instructions if different.